greghunt/structured-markdown/README.md

 # Structured Markdown

-A parser that creates semantically structures Markdown into a hierarchical tree of markdown nodes.
+A parser that semantically structures Markdown into a hierarchical tree of markdown element nodes.

 ## Why?